donRumata03/Conspects/README.md

 both of them are compiled to pdf.

-Latex is — through XeLaTeX compiler (its killer features were modern font support (vs. pdfLaTeX) and relatively fast compilation compared to LuaLaTeX).
+Latex is — through XeLaTeX compiler (its killer features were modern font support (unlike pdfLaTeX) and relatively fast compilation compared to LuaLaTeX).
 And .md files are compiled to pdf by [pandoc](https://pandoc.org/).

 But, unfortunately, these tools require: too much command line arguments and escaping characters, clearing temp files, providing temp files and many other additional procedures.